Meta Faster R-CNN: Towards Accurate Few-Shot Object Detection with Attentive Feature Alignment: Implementation Details

 where $\mathcal{L}_{rpn}$ and $\mathcal{L}_{rcnn}$ both consist of a classification loss and a bbox regression loss as follows,

-where $\mathcal{L}^{B}_{cls}$ denotes the binary cross-entropy loss over a “foreground" class (the union of all base classes) and a “background" class, and $\mathcal{L}^{M}_{cls}$ denotes the multi-class cross-entropy loss over all base classes plus a “background” class.
+where $\mathcal{L}^{B}_{cls}$ denotes the binary cross-entropy loss over a ``foreground'' class (the union of all base classes) and a ``background'' class, and $\mathcal{L}^{M}_{cls}$ denotes the multi-class cross-entropy loss over all base classes plus a ``background'' class.

-For model training on the MSCOCO dataset, we use the SGD optimizer with an initial learning rate of 0.001, momentum of 0.9, weight decay of 0.0001, and a batch size of 16.
-The learning rate is divided by 10 after 60000 and 80000 iterations.
-The total training iteration is 90000.
-Note that in this step, we fix the parameters of the backbone feature extractor so that the few-shot detection model learned in the first step does not change during this step.
+For model training on the MSCOCO dataset, we use the SGD optimizer with an initial learning rate of 0.02, momentum of 0.9, weight decay of 0.0001, and a batch size of 16.
+The learning rate is divided by 10 after 85,000 and 100,000 iterations.
+The total number of training iterations is 110,000.
+In this step, we fix the parameters of the backbone feature extractor so that the few-shot detection model learned in the first step does not change during this step.

 For model training on the PASCAL VOC dataset, we use the same hyper-parameters as on the MSCOCO dataset except using fewer training iterations.
-The initial learning rate is 0.001, divided by 10 after 12000 and 16000 iterations.
-The total training iteration is 18000.
+The initial learning rate is 0.02, divided by 10 after 12,000 and 16,000 iterations.
+The total number of training iterations is 18,000.

-\textbf{Fine-tuning with Joint Base and Novel Classes.} In this step, the model is fine-tuned using a balanced dataset with both base classes and novel classes.
-We use the same loss function in the first two steps for model optimization.
+\textbf{Fine-tuning with both base and novel classes.} In this step, the model is fine-tuned using a balanced dataset with both base classes and novel classes.
+We use the same loss function in the first step for model optimization.

-For model training on the MSCOCO and PASCAL VOC dataset, we use the SGD optimizer with an initial learning rate of 0.001, momentum of 0.9, weight decay of 0.0001, and a batch size of 8.
-For 30-shot fine-tuning, the learning rate is divided by 10 after 2000 iterations, and the total training iteration is 3000.
-For 10-shot fine-tuning or fewer, the learning rate is divided by 10 after 1000 iterations, and the total training iteration is 1500.
+For model fine-tuning on both the MSCOCO and PASCAL VOC dataset, we use the SGD optimizer with an initial learning rate of 0.001, momentum of 0.9, weight decay of 0.0001, and a batch size of 8.
+The learning rate is divided by 10 after 2,000 iterations, and the total number of training iterations is 3,000.
+The backbone feature extractor and base-classes detection head is fixed during fine-tuning.